KarishmaGhosh/Cervical-Cancer-Prediction-model/README.md

 # Task performed

-Understand the about Parkinson’s Disease and study related models Import the necessary Libraries and Datasets
+Understand the about Cervical Cancer and study related models Import the necessary Libraries and Datasets
 Perform Analysis of the dataset
 Data Visualization